History of Republic Bank

 In July 1992, the Trinidad and Tobago based, Republic Bank Limited bought 51% of shares in the Bank from the Government of Grenada, effectively providing the perfect platform upon which Republic Bank Limited could afford its cutting-edge products and services to Grenada.

 The Petite Martinique branch was opened in March 1995.
-In that same year, in October, NCB House was opened.
+In that same year, in September, NCB House was opened.
 The building quickly became a landmark in the south of the island and now houses the Bank's Head Office, as well as the Private Banking and Foreign Business Centres and the Corporate Credit Department.
 Customers are also afforded the convenience of a drive-thru ATM service, the only one on the island.

 Opened in February 1998, the Sauteurs branch became the most recent addition to the burgeoning NCB network.
 Situated in the heart of one of the smallest towns in Grenada, Sauteurs had been hailed as a welcome addition to the town and its surrounding environs' social, economic and business landscape.